Myxir294/Weather-Requester-MQTT/README.md

-The code written by me is located in "Weather Requester" folder.
+The code written by me is located in "Weather Requester" folder (main is the "script.py").
 Other files are residues of the template repository and are likely to be deleted in the future for the sake of clarity.